-Hiking - In addition to the South Peak Interpretive Hiking Trails which are maintained by Mount Sunapee, other designated hiking trails such as the Summit Trail and the Lake Solitude Trail offer hiking on trails marked and maintained by the Sunapee-Ragged-Kearsarge Greenway and/or the Sunapee-Monadnock Greenway.
-These trails are part of a hiking trail network in the greater Sunapee region.
+Hiking - Hiking is offered on the South Peak Interpretive Hiking Trails which are maintained by Mount Sunapee.
+Other designated hiking trails such as the Summit Trail and the Lake Solitude Trail offer hiking on trails that are part of the Sunapee-Ragged-Kearsarge Greenway and/or the Sunapee-Monadnock Greenway hiking trail network.
 Mount Sunapee does not operate, maintain, patrol or accept any liability for any individual(s) using these hiking trails.